dfamonteiro/blog/blog/content/posts/formula-onigami.md

 ## Interesting Scorigami oddities

-For this final section of the blog post, I'm going answer some questions I have wondering about while writing this blog post.
+For this final section of the blog post, I'm going answer some questions have been nagging me while I was writing this blog post.

 ### Global Scorigamis